SuperOfficeDocs/superoffice-docs/docs/en/ui/blogic/custom-screens/form-elements.md

 ### Language menu element

-Displays a [drop-down with different languages]813].
+Displays a [drop-down with different languages][13].
 Used by the spell-checker for input fields.

-![Screen capture of text field][img9]
+![Screen capture of text field -screenshot][img9]

-### CK editor and FCK editor
+### CK editor

-These editor elements let users create HTML-formatted messages.
+The [CK editor][14] lets users create HTML-formatted messages.
 They can insert images, tables, paragraphs, and so on.

-> [!NOTE]
-> The [CK editor][14] is newer and what you should aim to use.

 The editor must be inside an `Element table`.
 It is often placed directly before a `ContactAndRecipient` element, but it doesn't have to be.